ART1377/Navigation/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+##Technologies Used

+In this project, the following technologies and libraries were used:

+    Next.js: A React framework for building server-side rendered and static web applications.

+    TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.

+    Auth.js: For authentication and user management.

+    Leaflet.js: A JavaScript library for interactive maps.

+    React Hook Form: A library for managing forms in React.

+    Zod: A TypeScript-first schema validation library.

+##Testing Admin Options

+For testing admin functionalities, you can use the following credentials:

+    Email: admin@gmail.com

+    Password: 123456